 I was a misfit from the day I was born nearly 65 years ago.
 I've never felt like a part of a group.
 It's always been just me and my few and treasured friends and family.
 I am sometimes mistaken as being aloof or even snobbish.
 Nothing could be further from the truth.
 I am just very, very shy despite what others may think.
 That is one reason art is a means of communicating the deeper feelings I have to others.
 And, sometimes words are inadequate to explain feelings.
 That is one reason I rely so heavily on the collective unconscious.
 I believe that we all share certain symbols that evoke the same feelings and emotions across cultural lines.
 Using those symbols is a kind of shorthand way to reach other people.

-Ok, I've intellectualized much more than is necessary in this blog.
+Ok, I've intellectualized much more than is necessary for this blog.
 I will go ahead and publish it, but with the proviso that the reader knows that I'm not really a pedant.
 I'm often rebellious and sometimes a bit subversive.
 Frankly, I like those qualities in myself.
 I think it's always a good thing to question "the way things are done" and to want to find new answers to old questions.